The active ingredients in most Hydroxycut products are:

 - Wild olive extract (Olea europaea)

 - Wild mint extract (Mentha longifolia)

-Some Hydroxycut products contain a green coffee bean extract (Coffea canephora robusta).
+Some Hydroxycut products include a green coffee bean extract.
+And some Hydroxycut products include caffeine.

 Is Hydroxycut Safe?

-The warnings on Hydroxycut labels say the products should not be used by anyone under 18.
-Users are advised to seek medical attention if any "unusual symptoms" occur.
-The label does not specify what those symptoms could be or what side effects, if any, have been reported.
+The warnings on Hydroxycut labels say the products shouldn't be used by anyone under 18, and to seek medical attention if any "unusual symptoms" occur.

-The label also advises users to consult a doctor before using Hydroxycut if they or a family member have ever been treated for or diagnosed with any medical condition.
+The labels also advise users to consult a doctor before using Hydroxycut if they or a family member have ever been treated for or diagnosed with any medical condition.